-- Open space park

-- o Whenuapai

 - Mainland urban zone

 - Islands zone, including:

-- Conservation Islands (including all DOC islands)
+- o Conservation islands (including all DOC islands)

 - Populated islands

 Each zone is described and its relevant trigger thresholds and other factors for changing fire seasons are listed in the zone information.

 Intertidal areas come under the rules of the adjoining zone.